 Also in 2016, Downend & Bromley Heath Parish Council received a prestigious award as part of the Local Council Award Scheme (LCAS).
 This achievement recognises that the council achieves good practice in governance, community engagement and council improvement.
 Moreover, Downend & Bromley Heath Parish Council goes above and beyond their legal obligations, leading their communities and continuously seeking opportunities to improve and develop even further.
 The photograph below shows Dr Jonathan Owen, National Association of Local Councils (NALC) CEO congratulating Downend & Bromley Heath PC on achieving the Foundation Award.

 On 20 December 2016, D&BH PC moved into an office within Downend Library.
 The Parish Clerk had worked from home prior to this and with all the extra responsibilities and transfer of services from South Gloucestershire Council, it was felt that the time was right to have a central location where members of the public could speak directly to the Council.
 The office is currently open to the public on Monday and Wednesday mornings, 9.30am-midday.
-The sports pitches and pavilions at King George V, Badminton Road and Bromley Heath Playing Fields will be under the Parish Council’s control from 1 April 2017, so a central location will enable the user groups of the facilities to approach the Parish Council directly.
-An on-line booking system is being tested where the facilities can be booked 24/7.
+The sports pitches and pavilions at King George V, Badminton Road and Bromley Heath Playing Fields came under the Parish Council’s control from 1 April 2017, so a central location will enable the user groups of the facilities to approach the Parish Council directly.
+An on-line booking system is up and running where the facilities can be booked 24/7.

 In the spring of 2017 a tree in memory of Cllr Graeme Riley was planted in the area of open space by Britannia Wood.
 The Parish Council also organised a memorial plaque in Graeme’s honour.